rithikasilva/readme-lol-stats/README.md

 # readme-lol-stats

 ### Notes
-This is still in alpha, so a Access Token for the actual project repository and a Riot API key are required.
-Also, it currently only supports gathering information for players in NA.
+This is still in alpha, so an API key for the Riot API is required for this to work.

 ### Usage
 There must be a folder titles `readme-lol-items` in the repository that you wish to use this action in.
 Additionally, a file titled `config.json` with the following contents must exist: